ChristelSirocchi/crowdsensed-validation-characterization/README.md

 # crowdsensed-validation-characterization
-Data analysis code for the article "Large scale validation and characterisation of crowdsensed road roughness index through joint statistical analysis of open datasets"
+Data analysis code for the article "Analysis of crowdsourced roughness data reveals the effect of road features on surface conditions" by
+Christel Sirocchi, Lorenz Cuno Klopfenstein, and Alessandro Bogliolo

 Statistical modelling of PPE is performed in statistical_modelling.ipynb \
 Large scale validation of the SmartRoadSense dataset is performed in large_scale_validation.ipynb\